Unreal C++ speedrun

 Rider

 Since Rider contains ReSharper out of the box, it mostly Just Works™.
-Although it can work with Unreal-generated .slns, it also supports opening the .uproject file directly as a project, meaning that you’ll never need to bother with (re-)generating a solution.
-This is the preferred approach.
+Although it can work with the Unreal-generated .slns, too, its .uproject support is mature and recommended to use.

 The Error List advice from VS partially applies to Rider, as it also likes to discard useful parts of error messages in its pretty display.
 Where and how you get to the raw textual output varies between versions and the classic/new GUI: the button could be “Toggle Console View” next to “Build Output” or “Toggle Tree View Mode” to the left of the errors.
 2023.2/new GUI seems to default to showing both, which is a nice compromise.